brry/rdwd/README.md

 # rdwd
-`rdwd` is an [R](https://www.r-project.org/) package to select, download and read climate data from the German Weather Service (Deutscher Wetterdienst, DWD) FTP Server.
+`rdwd` is an [R](https://www.r-project.org/) package to select, download and read climate data from the German Weather Service (Deutscher Wetterdienst, DWD).

-The DWD provides over 25 thousand datasets with weather observations online at
+They provide over 25 thousand datasets with weather observations online at
 <ftp://ftp-cdc.dwd.de/pub/CDC/observations_germany/climate>.

 Usage of the package will usually look something like the following: